shubhamjw10/Finance-Datascience-Porfolio/README.md

 ## Project 4:
 Using the value investment portfolio in project 3 we calculate the beta and alpha of our porfolio and compare it with the benchmark of S&P 500 index.

+## Project 5:
+Technical Stock market analysis and back testing strategy based on technical signals.
+I hardcode technical features instead of using libraries just for fun.

+## Project 6:
+I Create simple machine learning trading strategies such as ols, clustering etc. and backtest them against the becnhmark of buy and hold for currency (EUR/USD).